nebulastream/nebulastream/docs/design/20241011_source_redesign.md

     }
 ```

-The sources' implementations will be very simple, requiring only logic to open/close resources and fill a single buffer with data (G4):
+The source implementations will be very simple, requiring only logic to open/close resources and fill a single buffer with data (G4):
 ```cpp
 class TCPSource : public Source
 {